Alif108/Computer_Architecture_306/README.md

 ## offline_3
 ### 8 Bit MIPS Design
 Create an "input.txt" file which will contain the 8086 assembly code.
 Compile it with the CPP file and a machine code will be generated.
 Load the bin file in the ROM (Instruction Memory) of the circuit.
+Load the "control_unit.bin" in the Control Unit ROM.

 ## offline_4
 ### 8 Bit MIPS Pipelined Execution
 Create an "input.txt" file which will contain the 8086 assembly code.
 Compile it with the CPP file and a machine code will be generated.
 Load the bin file in the ROM (Instruction Memory) of the circuit.
+Load the "control_unit.bin" in the Control Unit ROM.

 ## team members
 - Farhana Khan